-Tonkatsu of fried breaded pork cutlet that you usually see in Japanese shows, manga and anime.
-This hunger inducing dish easily catches your attention by not only the tempting smell but the beautifully placed cutlet over rice that’s you cant help but take a photo off and share your friends. try out this recipe and make some Pork tonkatsu in less than 15 minutes!
+Tonkatsu is a fried breaded pork cutlet that you usually see in Japanese shows, manga and anime.
+This hunger inducing dish easily catches your attention by not only the tempting smell but the beautifully placed cutlet over rice that’s you cant help but take a photo off and share your friends.
+Try out this recipe and make some Pork tonkatsu in less than 15 minutes!

 What is Tonkatsu?

 Tonkatsu is a deep fried pork cutlet usually served with barbeque sauce with a side of cabbage and rice.
 It’s a combination of the Japanese words “ton” which means “pork” and “Katsu” a shortened term for “Katsuretsu” derived from the French word “Cotelette” which is “cutlet”.
 Often eaten before tests or competitions as “katsu” also means, “to win”.